-The aim of this Prize is to encourage young scholars of East Asia to engage in planning history and to publish their work in English.
+The aim of this Prize is to encourage young scholars of East Asia to engage in planning history and to publish their work in English by their own efforts.
 It is also meant to expand IPHS membership in East Asia.
-East Asia here includes ‘Eastern Asia’ and ‘South-eastern Asia’ defined by the United Nations Statistic Division.
+East Asia here includes ‘Eastern Asia’ and ‘South-Eastern Asia’ defined by the United Nations Statistic Division.

-The Prize winner shall be an IPHS member at the time of awarding the Prize.
+The Prize winner shall be an IPHS member at the time of awarding the Prize and should attend the IPHS Conference, in order to receive the Prize and to present his/her work at the Conference.
 The Prize includes a monetary award of 250 GBP and a certificate.

 East Asia Planning History Prize Committee